pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       Contains the number of pages of the document.
 May return 0 for documents with no pages.
 Function ``len(doc)`` will also deliver this result.

       :type: int

     ..
-Attribute:: openErrCode

-      If ``openErrCode > 0``, errors have occurred while opening / parsing the document, which usually means damages like document structure issues.
-In this case **incremental** save cannot be used.
-The **document is available** for processing however, potentially with restrictions (depending on damage details).

-      :type: int

-    ..
-Attribute:: openErrMsg

-      Contains either an empty string or the last open error message if ``openErrCode > 0``.
-To see all messages, look at :attr:`Tools.fitz_stderr`, e.g. ``print(fitz.TOOLS.fitz_stderr)``.

-      :type: str

-    ..
 Attribute:: FormFonts